AdobeDocs/workfront.en/help/quicksilver/maestro/architecture-and-fields/create-fields.md

 ## Considerations about Maestro fields

 * You can create fields only from the table view of a record type page.
 Fields display as columns in the table view.
+All fields associated with a record type also display in the Details page of each record of that type.

     For information about managing table columns (or record fields), see [Manage the table view](../views/manage-the-table-view.md).